 The first name for Earth Day in the US was a “National Teach-in on the Environment.”
 In 1969, the United Nations’ day to observe earth health and the US “teach-In” were combined when planners for the 1970 US celebration used the term “Earth Day,” and the name stuck.
 Some think it became popular due to sounding like the word “birthday.”

 How You Can Celebrate Earth Day

 Celebrating Earth Day is about becoming responsible stewards of our Earth and its resources.
 There are many great ways to do this in your home and community:

 - Plant trees and gardens – Trees are known for helping the environment by providing oxygen, providing cleaner air, and homes for animals, birds, and bugs.
-A native tree will do the most good and adapt well.
+A native tree will do the most good and adapt well (click here).
 Planting wildflowers also provides food for birds and insects, including bees and hummingbirds.
-Planting vegetable gardens can provide tasty, healthy food for your family without pesticides or store packaging.
-Make sure to save your garden waste to use as compost for next year’s garden.
+Planting vegetable gardens can provide tasty, healthy food for your family without pesticides or store packaging ur garden waste to use as compost for next year’s garden.

 - Clean up litter – This is a great day for families to start volunteering to clean up your neighborhood, and nearby streets and roadways.
 Litter isn’t just unsightly.
 It can harm local wildlife and contaminate soil and water sources.

 - Reuse, Reduce, Recycle – Develop habits of carrying water or food containers instead of using disposable plastics.
 Bring cloth by the or paper bags with you to the grocery shop.
 Also, make sure your family cleans out and recycles cans, paper, and bottles.
 Not rinsing cans or plastic items before recycling can mean only 18% of what we put into recycle bins will be recycled.
 The rest will go into landfills.
 Don’t forget to rinse.